-The admissions process for international students is the same as the standard admissions process, with the following exceptions:
+The admission process for international students is the same as the standard admission process, with the following exceptions:

 - Transcripts: All documents and diplomas must be certified by the school issuing grades/diplomas and translated into English.
 Faxed or scanned documents cannot be used for final acceptance.

 After receiving the I-20 Form you must complete the Form I-901 available to download at www.fmjfee.com.
 You may complete Form I-901 online and make your $200 payment by credit card (this will expedite the process), or mail it along with the appropriate fee (usually $200) to the address listed at the bottom of the form.
 Please follow the instructions.

 This is a requirement of the U.S. Department of Homeland Security, effective September 1, 2004.
 This fee covers the costs of processing immigration paperwork using the Student Exchange and Visitors Information System (SEVIS).

 When you receive your $200 receipt (Form I-797) in the mail, you are then ready to make an appointment with an American consulate or embassy.
 Take your I-20, bank statement, Form I-797, with other required documents (check local requirements) to apply for an F-1 student visa.